 In geographical terms, the consultation will cover north and mid Hampshire, the area covered by North Hampshire, and West Hampshire clinical commissioning groups, covering the Alton, Andover, Basingstoke, Eastleigh and Winchester area.
 It will also include engagement activity in bordering communities and neighbouring areas, particularly where patient flow data indicates where people living outside the direct catchment of the trust may still be impacted by the proposals.
-In particular this demonstrates a need to engage with those in Southampton, West Berkshire and parts of Wiltshire.
+The overall population in the Integrated Impact Study area is 790,000/871,000 residents.
+The population within the area which would travel to either Basingstoke or Winchester hospitals, based on closest hospital site by travel times is approximately 475,532 people.